d11wtq/oedipus/README.md

 Note that Sphinx applies a limit of 20 by default, so you probably want to specify a limit yourself.
 You are bound by your `max_matches` setting in sphinx.conf.

-Note that the meta data will still indicate the actual number of results that matched;
-you simply get a smaller collection of materialized records.
+The meta data will still indicate the actual number of results that matched; you simply get a smaller collection of materialized records.

 ``` ruby
 sphinx[:articles].search("bobcats", limit: 50)